 Comment

+For Terry stops, use Instruction 9.21 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Exception to Warrant Requirement—Terry Stop).

+In a multi-plaintiff or multi-defendant case, the trial judge should consider naming each individual specifically in lieu of using the generic term “officers” or “defendants.”
+In Chinaryan, the Ninth Circuit explained that the jury instructions were “confusing” where the instructions stated that “to establish an unreasonable seizure in this case, the plaintiffs must prove by a preponderance of the evidence that the officers”—plural—“used excessive force.”
+Chinaryan v.
+City of Los Angeles, 113 F.4th 888, 905 (9th Cir.
+2024) (emphasis in original).
+The “officers” jury instruction language was confusing because it “required the jury to evaluate the excessiveness of the force used by the officers collectively rather than consider whether any single officer used excessive force.”
+Id.
+In light of Chinaryan, the trial judge may consider using a special verdict to identify the specific findings as to each plaintiff and defendant.

 A police officer may conduct a patdown search to determine whether a person is carrying a weapon when the officer has a reasonable suspicion that the person is armed and presently dangerous to the officer or to others.
 Terry v.
 Ohio, 392 U.S. 1, 24 (1983).
 “The purpose of this limited search is not to discover evidence of crime, but to allow the officer to pursue his investigation without fear of violence.”
 Adams v.
 Williams, 407 U.S. 143, 146 (1972).
 Thus, the scope of the search “must be strictly ‘limited to that which is necessary for the discovery of weapons which might be used to harm the officer or others nearby.’”
 Minnesota v.
 Dickerson, 508 U.S. 366, 373 (1993) (quoting Terry, 392 U.S. at 24).

 A Terry search must be “confined in scope” to a “carefully limited search of the outer clothing . . . in an attempt to discover weapons.”
 United States v.
 Baker, 58 F.4th 1109, 1117 (9th Cir.
 2023) (citing Terry, 392 U.S. at 29).
 In Baker, a police officer exceeded the permissible scope of Terry stop and frisk by removing a car key visibly hanging from defendant’s belt loop and searching for the car that corresponded to it.
 Baker, 58 F.4th at 1117-18.
 In United States v.
 Brown, 996 F.3d 998 (9th Cir.
 2021), the court considered whether an officer conducting a Terry stop could lawfully reach into the detainee’s pocket as the initial means of conducting a patdown search.
 Id. at 1009.
 The court held that even if the officer “was authorized to conduct a protective frisk, his search of [the defendant’s] right pocket exceeded what Terry and its progeny allow.”
 Id. at 1008.
 Thus, “[a] lawful frisk does not always flow from a justified stop.”
 United States v.
 Thomas, 863 F.2d 622, 628 (9th Cir.
 1988).
 Rather, “[e]ach element, the stop and the frisk, must be analyzed separately; the reasonableness of each must be independently determined.”
 Id.